cincanproject/tools/CONTRIBUTING.md

 Variable name **must** be `TOOL_VERSION`

-- This gives a way for reading version information of the tool from every container, just by checking TOOL_VERSION environment variable.
+- This gives a way for reading version information of the tool from every image/container, just by checking TOOL_VERSION environment variable.
 - Dockerfiles can be automatically parsed for documentation, and TOOL_VERSION information can be acquired in this way.
 - From Docker Registry API, manifest can be parsed and version information of the tool can be acquired in this way.

-To make automatic building attempt for different versions possible, we should use global ARG for defining version variable into actual ENV variable.
+To make automatic building attempt for different versions possible in the future, we should use global ARG for defining version variable into actual ENV variable.
 This helps as well, when defining version variable into last stage in multi-stage builds. (manifest content is based on last stage) This makes defining less error-prone.

 For example: